LeonardaSrdelic/leonardasrdelic.github.io/en/index.md

 Additionally, I conduct bottom-up stress tests based on geospatial data sourced from Copernicus and IPCC WG1.
 By linking these datasets with georeferenced asset and portfolio distributions, I assess their exposure to climate-related risks.
 I also calculate carbon footprints and create various econometric and analytical models in climate economics and fiscal policy.

-Welcome to my personal website!
-Here I share my projects, publications, and insights into climate change, sustainable growth, and the economic policies shaping our future.

 ![Nature Exploration](/assets/IMG_0847.JPG)
 Location: Central Velebit, Budakovo Hill